compsigh/web/app/docs/values.md

 ## Go for it

-We CS majors are too used to following the script.
+We <CasesPreserver>CS</CasesPreserver> majors are too used to following the script.
 We believe this is antithetical to the idea of college itself.
 In reality, this is *the best time* in our lives to try new things, make mistakes, learn from them, and make something great.

 Don't wait for permission.
 Go for it.